a-bangk/less-time/README.md

-# Adam-Time
+# Stress-less Time
-A simple site that always shows the current Adam-Time
+A simple site that always shows the current Stress-less Time

 To push new build to azure:
 ´´´git push  main´´´